 5 from 8 votes

-Homemade caramel popcorn recipe is sweet and buttery for the best snack.
-The caramel coating is the perfect amount so the popcorn is crispy.
+Best Caramel Popcorn Recipe is sweet and buttery for the perfect snack.
+The caramel coating is just the right amount, so the popcorn stays crispy.

 Prep Time 15 minutes